 The third component of this information collection covers the requirements found in Part 579 Subpart C, "Reporting of Early Warning Information."
 Besides production information, there are five major categories requiring reporting of incidents or claims in Subpart C, with the specific requirements and applicability of those categories varying by vehicle and equipment type and, in some circumstances, manufacturer volume.
-Sections 579.21-27 require manufacturers to submit the following: (1) Production information; (2) reports on incidents involving death or injury in the United States; (3) reports on incidents involving one or more deaths in a foreign country involving a vehicle or item of equipment that is identical or substantially similar to a vehicle or item of equipment that is offered for sale in the United States; (4) separate reports on the number of property damage claims, consumer complaints, warranty claims, and field reports that involve a specified system or event; (5) copies of field reports; and, for manufacturers of tires, (6) a list of common green tires (applicable to only tire manufacturers).
+Sections 579.21-27 require manufacturers to submit the following: (1) Production information; (2) reports on incidents involving death or injury in the United States that are identified in claims or notices alleging that the death or injury was caused by a possible defect; (3) reports on incidents identified in a claim against a manufacturer that involve one or more deaths in a foreign country and involve a vehicle or item of equipment that is identical or substantially similar to a vehicle or item of equipment that is offered for sale in the United States; (4) separate reports on the number of property damage claims, consumer complaints, warranty claims, and field reports that involve a specified system or event; (5) copies of field reports; and, for manufacturers of tires, (6) a list of common green tires (applicable to only tire manufacturers).
 Section 579.28(l) allows NHTSA to request additional related information to help identify a defect related to motor vehicle safety.
 The regulation specifies the time frame for reporting for each category.
 Foreign recalls of substantially similar vehicles and manufacturer communications are required to be submitted monthly, substantially similar vehicle listings are required annually, and all other report types are required to be submitted on a quarterly basis.

-Production Information-Quarterly Reporting
+Quarterly Reporting

-Manufacturers are required to report production information to NHTSA on a quarterly basis (e.g., 4 times per calendar year).
+Manufacturers are required to report specific information to NHTSA on a quarterly basis (e.g., 4 times per calendar year).
+Manufacturers are required to submit production information, non-dealer field reports, aggregate submissions, and death and injury submissions on a quarterly basis.
 Estimates of the burden hours and reporting costs are based on:

 - The number of manufacturers reporting;

 - The frequency of required reports;

-The number of hours required per report; and
+- The number of hours required per report; and

-- The cost of personnel to report.
+• The cost of personnel to report.
 The number of hours for reporting ranges from 1 hour for trailer manufacturers to 8 hours for light vehicle manufacturers (Table 4).
 Quarterly reporting burden hours are calculated by multiplying hours used to report for a given category by the number of manufacturers for the category and by the four times per year quarterly reporting.
-Using these methods and the average number of manufacturers who report annually, we estimate the annual burden hours for quarterly reporting at 5,216 hours as detailed below in Table 4.
+Using these methods and the average number of manufacturers who report annually, we estimate the annual burden hours for quarterly reporting of production information at 5,216 hours as detailed below in Table 4.

 NHTSA assumes that 50 percent of the total burden hours are utilized by technical personnel while clerical staff consumes the remaining 50 percent.
 In other words, the hourly wage rate for each quarterly report is split evenly between technical and clerical personnel and a weighted hourly rate is developed from this assumption.
-Therefore, using the BLS total hourly compensation rates discussed above of \$44.72 for a Computer Support Specialist and \$29.54 for an Office Clerk, the weighted hourly rate is \$37.13 (Technical Mean Hourly Wage of \$44.72 × 0.5 + Clerical Mean Hourly Wage of $$29.54 \times 0.5$ ).
+Therefore, using the BLS total hourly compensation rates discussed above of \$44.72 for a Computer Support Specialist and \$29.54 for an Office Clerk, the weighted hourly rate is \$37.13 (Technical Mean Hourly Wage of \$44.72 × 0.5 + Clerical Mean Hourly Wage of $$29.54 \times 0.5$).
 The estimated reporting costs are calculated as follows:

-$(M \times T_p \times \$37.13 = quarterly cost of reporting) \times 4 = annual cost of reporting $
+$(M \times T_p \times \$37.13 = \text{quarterly cost of } \\ \text{reporting}) \times 4 = \text{annual cost of } \\ \text{reporting}$

-\ M = Manufacturers reporting data in the category; $T_p$ = Reporting time for the category; \$37.13 = Reporting labor cost compensation rate; 4 = Quarterly reports per year
+M = Manufacturers reporting data in the category; T_p = Reporting time for the category; \$37.13 = Reporting labor cost compensation rate; 4 = Quarterly reports per year